A Sentiment Consolidation Framework for Meta-Review Generation: Related Work

 \subsection{Large-Scale Information Consolidation}

-Natural language generation systems are expected to not only have high-quality generations but also have the ability to comprehend the input information, especially for conditional text generation such as multi-document summarization which has to integrate and aggregate information from different source documents.
-Most work in the text summarization community is only trying to improve the generation quality of text summarization, such as relevance and faithfulness without considering the generation process.
+Natural language generation systems are expected to not only have high-quality generations but also have the ability to comprehend the input information, especially for conditional text generation such as multi-document summarization which has to integrate and aggregate information from different source documents~\citep{evaluation_gehrmann_2023}.
+Most work in the text summarization community only attempts to improve the generation quality of text summarization, such as relevance and faithfulness, without considering the intricate generation process~\citep{pegasusx_2022, summarization_survey_2021, primera_2022}.
 For example, \citet{hgsum_2023} use heterogeneous graphs to represent source documents and borrow the idea of graph compression to train the summarization model to get improvement of the generated summaries.
-However, it is uncertain if these models truly possess the ability to consolidate information from different source documents, and this is still under exploration.
-Moreover, it is also of limited exploration that the human information consolidation logic in summarization could be used to enhance the generation ability of LLMs and make generations more grounded.
+However, it is uncertain if these models truly possess the ability to consolidate information from different source documents.